Pushyanth-Infineon/optiga-nbt-rpi-wifi-p2p/README.md

 wpa_cli -i p2p-dev-wlan0 p2p_find

 #Copy the MAC address of the mobile phone and replace in the below command
-wpa_cli -i p2p-dev-wlan0 p2p_connect de:a6:32:aa:45:ba pbc
+wpa_cli -i p2p-dev-wlan0 p2p_connect de:a6:32:aa:45:ba pbc; sleep 3; python3 socket_server_activity.py
 ```

 ![Raspberry Pi commands](./images/4NBT.png)

+The last command will connect to the P2P device, wait for 3 seconds and establish socket connection to receive the data.

 After executing the above commands, you will see the below screen on your phone after successfully connecting to WiFi P2P network.

 <p align="center">
   <img width="200" height="400" src="./images/3NBT.png">
 </p>

-7. Run the ```./scripts/socket_server_activity.py``` script to establish a socket connection with the mobile phone.

 [./images/3NBT.png]: ./images/3NBT.png